Own-Data-Privateer/hoardy-web/README.md

 Cons:

 - it's Chromium-only;
-- it uses a custom archive format but gives no tools to inspect or manage them;
+- it uses a custom archive format but gives no tools to inspect or manage those archives;
 - you are expected to do everything from the web UI.

 Same issues: